Back

 Trending in iOS monetization

-For many apps the chosen mobile app monetization strategy is going to be one of the following, but usually developers combine several, like free trial + subscription, freemium + advertisements + subscription.
-There are many possible hybrid forms, but if your model is too head-scratchingly complicated, the price steep and the ads ubiquitous, users will rightly delete the app without finding out all it can do.
-So, what ways of iOS apps monetization are there, and how can they be mixed and matched for the most advantage?
+For many apps, the chosen mobile app monetization strategy is going to be one of the following, but usually, developers combine several, like free trial + subscription, freemium + advertisements + subscription.
+There are many possible hybrid forms, but if your model is too perplexingly complicated, the price steep and the ads ubiquitous, users will rightly delete the app without finding out what it can do.
+So, what ways of iOS app monetization are there, and how can they be mixed and matched for the most advantage?

 In-app advertising

-Probably the most common method of mobile app monetization, employed by numerous social networks, messengers, games, and entertainment apps.
-Do you use Facebook, Pinterest, Twitter on the smartphone, play free games or read at electronic libraries?
-Then you must have seen some targeted, or not targeted, advertising.
+It’s probably the most common method of mobile app monetization employed by numerous social networks, messengers, games, and entertainment apps.
+Do you use Facebook, Pinterest, and Twitter on the smartphone, play free games, or read at electronic libraries?
+Then, you must have seen some targeted or not-targeted advertising.

 ios app monetization

-With games it is different: placing ads there takes contacting the developers or using contextual advertising services that often offer inserting ads in entertainment software.
-There are many varieties of ads there and in other places, too: banners, video clips, native advertising, minigames.
+With games, it is different — placing ads there requires contacting the developers or using contextual advertising services that often offer to insert ads in entertainment software.
+There are many varieties of ads there and in other places, too: banners, video clips, native advertising, and minigames.
 If properly integrated, they can bring good money to the startup.

 1 million views bring developers about $500

-The advantages are obvious: users far more readily download applications that are free, and the developers do not have to invest much in promotion.
-If the idea behind the app is good and the quality of execution on the level, monetizing so can be a shortcut to fame and profit.
+The advantages are obvious — users far more readily download free applications, and the developers do not have to invest much in promotion.
+If the idea behind the app is good and the quality of execution is on the level, monetizing so can be a shortcut to fame and profit.

 There are some flaws, too: ads crawling out of the woodwork can be very annoying, to the point of driving users away.
 Not every app should choose this source of revenue as well.
 If you have created a useful instructional service for a definite audience, like a program for health workers to double-check diagnoses, advertising might simply disturb users and be irrelevant at the moment.